-Pursuant to NEB.
-REV. STAT. § 75-332, participating drivers wishing to use a personal vehicle with a lien must notify their lienholder at least seven days prior to using the vehicle in the course of driving for the TNC.
+Pursuant to Neb.
+Rev. Stat. § 75-332, participating drivers wishing to use a personal vehicle with a lien must notify their lienholder at least seven days prior to using the vehicle in the course of driving for the TNC.
 That notification form must then be filed with the Commission and kept on file for at least five years.
-The Commission has received 27 lienholder notification forms between December 15, 2018 and December 2, 2019.
+The Commission has received three lienholder notification forms between December 3, 2019 and December 2, 2020.

 Additionally, NEB.
 REV. STAT. § 75-329 authorizes the Commission to inspect TNC records to ensure public safety, including criminal background checks of drivers.
 Such inspections may be completed no more than once a calendar quarter unless the Commission deems it necessary to do so more frequently, and must be completed on an audit rather than a comprehensive basis.
-The Commission plans to complete an inspection of TNC driver records in 2020.